 EXCITING news from the world of science.
-White wine made with the sauvignon blanc grape has been found to contain a substance that makes a proven contribution to health.
-Scientific studies have shown that dihydrogen monoxide or DHMO delivers important health benefits — in certain circumstances even delaying death.
-And new laborotory tests on sauv blanc wine have shown that it contains a significant proportion of the miracle compound.
-Moreover, researchers warn that a diet lacking in DHMO could cause developmental issues for some children as it plays a vital role in the metabolism.
-And on the upside, the superfood ingredient may also contribute to your kids’ intelligence: Albert Einstein was known to have included it in his diet…
+Beer has been found to contain a substance that makes a proven contribution to health.
+Scientific studies have shown that dihydrogen monoxide or DHMO delivers important health benefits, delaying death for decades.
+And laboratory tests on beer have shown that it contains a significant proportion of the miracle compound.
+Moreover, researchers warn that a diet lacking in DHMO could cause developmental issues and even death for some children as it plays a vital role in the metabolism.
+But on the upside, as well as promoting health, the superfood ingredient may also contribute to your kids’ intelligence: Albert Einstein was known to have included it in his diet…

-OK, stop it right there.
-There isn’t one untrue statement in the preceding few sentences — but they’re utterly misleading.
-The truth is, dihydrogen monoxide (or DHMO) is essential for life and yes, it’s found in a glass of sauv blanc.
-But it’s also found in parsnips, beer, apples, your little finger and, in great quantities, gushing out of your kitchen taps.
-Because it is water by another name.
-H2O.
-In that paragraph though, I’ve selected my facts and presented them to plant an utterly false suggestion in your mind — that there’s some magic health benefit in a particular product.
+OK, stop.
+There isn’t one untrue statement in the preceding few sentences but it’s utterly misleading. yes, DHMO is essential for life and yes, it’s found in beer.
+But it’s also found in parsnips, apples, your little finger and, in great quantities, gushing out of your kitchen taps.
+Because it is just another name for plain ol’ H2O – water.

-In my column in this morning’s Irish Examiner I’m referring to a brief piece in a drinks industry news website which quotes Professor Roger Corder.
+In my column in this morning’s Irish Examiner I refer to a brief piece in a drinks industry news website which quotes Professor Roger Corder.
 The piece, in The Drinks Business, is nonsense.
 Like my spoof paragraph in italics above, it appears to contain no untruths that I’m aware of.
 But the parade of selective partial truths is more thoroughly misleading than a pack of lies.
-At least with lies, there might be an opportunity to refute them with the truth.
-It takes much more work to take apart selective mendacious nonsense.
-And even if someone like me takes such crap apart, the damage will already have been done, planting false notions in the minds of innocent readers.
-Let’s go take a look at that article.
+Let’s go take a look at it.

 Professor Roger Corder, author of The Wine Diet and an expert on dietary polyphenols, has spoken out against supermarket red wines dubbing them “cheap imposters” and “little more than white wines pretending to be red.”